jimburton/scrabble/chapters/Chapter7.md

 ## The protocol

-The protocol for our game consists of a definition of the data that can be sent between client and server, the order in which it must be sent in order for a game to be played, and the expectations that each side can have about the behaviour of the other.
+The protocol for our game consists of the definition of the data that can be sent between client and server, the order in which it must be sent in order for a game to be played, and the expectations that each side can have about the behaviour of the other.